Atrial septal defect (ASD) with bidirectional shunt

 This view shows red coloured flow across the ASD indicating a left to right shunt (L>R shunt).
 In addition there is a mosaic (multi colored) jet spreading from the closed tricuspid valve into the right atrium, due to tricuspid regurgitation (TR jet).

 Bidirectional shunt can occur in ASD even without pulmonary hypertension.
 This is because transient right to left shunt can occur in certain phases of respiration.
 The volume of that right to left shunt is so small that there won’t be any clinical cyanosis.
+Still there is a small risk of paradoxical embolism.
 But here there is severe pulmonary hypertension which has caused reversal of shunt, though some left to right shunting is also persisting.
 As the pulmonary hypertension progresses, the shunt may become fully right to left.